frankhale/toby/README.md

 There are two ways to run Toby.
 You can download the latest release which incorporates the latest code along with Atom-Shell unzip it and run Toby.exe.
 NOTE: I've only included a Windows distribution at this time.
-I will include a Linux.
+I will include a Linux one soon.
 I can't support a Mac distribution because I don't have a Mac to test on.
+Theoretically Toby should work fine on Mac and would greatly appreciate it somebody can let me know or provide Mac binaries so I can release for all three major OSes.

 The other way is to clone this repository, download Atom-Shell yourself and then copy Toby's code into the Atom-Shell resources/app folder.